Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 - Native applications
   - Script native applications
   - Build native applications
+  - Other applications can use a JS layer to script native functions

 JavaScript could be the most important programming language in use today.
-JavaScript was the most popular language in Stack Overflow's developer survey.
+JavaScript was the most popular language in Stack Overflow's developer 2017 survey.

 > Any application that can be written in JavaScript will eventually be written in JavaScript. - Jeff Atwood

 ## Where can you write JavaScript?

 JavaScript is plain text.
-It can be written in files with the .js extension or written into .html files.
+It can be written in files with the `.js` extension or written into `.html` files.

-Use the script tag to include JavaScript within an html document.
+Use the script tag to include JavaScript within an HTML document.

 ```
 <script>